Transformation of Sentences: Rules, Types, and Easy Examples

 Unless you run fast, you’ll miss the bus. → If you don’t run fast, you’ll miss the bus.

-These types of sentence transformation help you understand how to keep the meaning same even when a sentence structure changes.
+These types of sentence transformation help you understand how to keep the meaning the same even when a sentence structure changes.

 Transformations amongst simple, compound, and complex sentences train students to modify sentence structures while maintaining the same meaning.
 This process improves sentence rhythm, flow, and tone in both writing and speech.